-An employee engagement platform is an ideal way to centralise communications.
+An employee app is an ideal way to centralise communications.
 Instead of using disparate channels from a number of sources, you can keep the news relevant and on brand, and essentially, easy to access from one central hub.

 4. Listen to your people